-Healthcare Business Today: Improving the quality of real world data
+Healthcare Business Today: Improving the Quality of Real World Data

 The volume of data is soaring, and so is its value.
 With approximately 30% of the world’s data volume currently being produced by the healthcare sector, it is unquestionable that the industry is approaching a golden age of data.
 The investments in this space have spurred innovation in the sector, presenting greater opportunities for its use by clinical researchers, hospitals, and life sciences companies.
 As a result, the FDA has accelerated the importance of Real World Data (RWD), defined as data relating to a patient’s health status not captured within a clinical or prospective trial.
 However, with greater volume comes increased scrutiny and new challenges.